shuai-xu/flink/docs/dev/table/sourceSinks.md

 Time-based operations of streaming [Table API](tableApi.html#group-windows) and [SQL](sql.html#group-windows) queries, such as windowed aggregations or joins, require explicitly specified [time attributes]({{ site.baseurl }}/dev/table/streaming.html#time-attributes).

-A `TableSource` defines a time attribute as a field of type `Types.SQL_TIMESTAMP` in its table schema.
+A `TableSource` defines a time attribute as a field of type `DataTypes.ROWTIME_INDICATOR` or `DataTypes.PROCTIME_INDICATOR` in its table schema.
 In contrast to all regular fields in the schema, a time attribute must not be matched to a physical field in the return type of the table source.
 Instead, a `TableSource` defines a time attribute by implementing a certain interface.

 #### Defining a Processing Time Attribute